erayyildiz/Morpheus/README.md

 ```

+### Datasets
+The data is owes its provenance to the [Universal Dependencies](http://universaldependencies.org/) project and have been converted to the [UniMorph schema](https://unimorph.github.io/).

+Sentences are annotated in the ten-column CoNLL-U format.

+- The ID column gives each word a unique ID within the sentence.
+- The FORM column gives the word as it appears in the sentence.
+- The LEMMA column contains the form’s lemma.
+- The FEATS column contains morphosyntactic features in the UniMorph schema.
+- 6 remaining columns are nulled out and replaced with undercore (‘_’)

+At prediction time, test data also null out the LEMMA and FEATS columns.

+Check the [*UniMorph* dataset collection](https://github.com/sigmorphon/2019/tree/master/task2) which includes
+datasets for more than 100 languages.

 ### Training
 To train joint a contextual lemmatizer and morphological tagger for a language, run the following script in your command line.